 To provide specialist, tailored support for anyone affected by or at risk of sexual abuse and rape, that empowers them to make choices about the lives they want and helps prevent abuse.

-- To provide specialist support for those choosing to report their abuse across Warwickshire.
+- To provide specialist support for those choosing to report their abuse.

-- To provide education and training around the issues of the sexual abuse and sexual exploitation to inform, educate and break the silence around abuse.
+- To provide training around the issue of sexual abuse.

-- To provide prevention programmes and support to children and young people at risk of sexual exploitation to enable them to build new skills, better relationships and self confidence.
+- To provide prevention programmes and support to children and young people at risk of sexual exploitation to enable them to build new skills, better relationships and self-confidence, making them safer from abuse.

-Safeline has a strict confidentiality policy where any information that you give to the staff here will remain confidential within this service.
-This means that any information you give to us will not be passed on to anyone outside the organisation without your prior knowledge and consent.
-However, there may be rare occasions when we might have to break confidentiality in the interest of safety – such as, immediate risk to life or the welfare of a child – and we always aim to discuss this with you first, but this cannot be guaranteed.
+Safeline has a strict confidentiality policy where the information that you give to the staff here will remain confidential within this service.
+This means that the information you give to us will not be passed on to anyone outside the organisation without your prior knowledge and consent.
+However, there may be rare occasions when we might have to break confidentiality in the interest of safety – such as immediate risk to life or the welfare of a child – and we always aim to discuss this with you first, but this cannot be guaranteed.

 We may keep written records of, and information regarding, users of this service and reasons for this will always be explained to you first.
 You have the right to see any information that pertains to you.
 Please feel free to ask if you wish to see your personal records.